Module 1: An E-discovery Overview

 Module 4 covers the project management aspect of the Processing Phase of your e-discovery project.
 As we start our processing project, Module 4 takes you through the steps suggested by the EDRM: Assessing the Data/Planning; Selecting the Data, Preparing the Data, Validating the Data and concludes with the final Output.
 Additionally, this unit provides tools to prepare you for your team status meeting that takes place during the processing project, follow-up planning questions and issues to be aware of during the processing project.

 Module 5: Managing the Review Phase

-Module 5 takes the learner through the EDRM’s Workflow for the Review Phase and provides instruction on the e-discovery project manager’s role in the Review Phase of the e-discovery project.
+Module 5 takes the learner through the EDRM’s Workflow for the Review Phase and provides instruction on the e-discovery paralegal’s role in the Review Phase of the e-discovery project.
 Upon completion of this module, users will be able to:

 - Identify methods to limit the scope of the document review

 - Determine the strategy/plan of the review project

 - Planning for the review workflow and how various elements can affect the review project